mjd-tech/localmail/README.md

 ```

 ## Compose / Portainer
+These are the settings that worked for me.

+In this example the mailserver is **mynas.local**
+Replace mynas with your servername. keep the .local
+I tried just using mynas without the .local but couldn't get Thunderbird to connect.

 Ports 2500 and 14300 are used so it won't interfere with other mail services.
 Some NAS units run Postfix on the standard ports.